Breville the 3X Bluicer Review

 Convenience

-The juicer filter is removable, making it easy to wash by hand, but the blender blades are not.
-Luckily, all the attachments are dishwasher-safe, making clean-up easy if you have one.
-If you don't have a dishwasher, the preset auto wash feature is super helpful.
+The juicer filter is removable, which makes it easy to wash by hand, but the blender blades are not.
+Luckily, all of the attachments are dishwasher-safe.
+But if you don't have a dishwasher, it's important to note that the Bluicer takes up a lot of counter space to dry.

 Pureeing